By G G Collins

 Then, write your story.
 Submit the polished product, with source list, to the editor or publisher of your weekly newspaper, along with your resume.
 Be ready to defend any points the editor may ask about.

 You’re poised, personable and professional.
-And you may have landed your first big break as a reporter.
+And you may have landed your first big break as a writer.

 When you think you can’t write

-Whenever I sit down to write a journalism piece–even after many years of pounding out column inches–there’s that little bit of doubt.
+Whenever I sit down to write–even after many years of pounding out copy–there’s that little bit of doubt.
 What’s the best possible lead?
 It’s like the actor who’s about to do his scene, but has stage fright.
 Writers have stage fright too.

 What works best for me?
 Start writing.
 Anything!
 Just begin.
 Forget the opening for the moment, and write the second paragraph.
 This may help you have a better idea of how you want that all important lead paragraph to go.
 Getting something down helps me tremendously.
 So do deadlines.
 If you don’t have one, set one for yourself.